YOUR 2022 IMPACT FOR ANIMALS

 Love Veg is Animal Equality’s signature plant-based program, inspiring millions worldwide to leave animals off their plates.

-Since launching Love Veg in 2015, previously named Discover Your Food from 2015-2018, more than one million people have joined us.
-We welcome everyone with an introductory series of emails and then continue to share content for an entire year to provide our readers with the knowledge and support needed to transition to a plant-based lifestyle.
+Since launching Love Veg Mexico in 2015, previously named Discover Your Food from 2015 to 2018, more than one million people have joined us.
+We welcome everyone with an introductory series of emails and continue to share content for an entire year to provide our readers with the knowledge and support needed to transition to a plant-based lifestyle.

-Starting in 2021, Love Veg began calculating the number of animals saved by the project based on the consumption per capita and the 12 months we engage this audience.
-Since tracking this metric, Animal Equality has spared 331,208 animals with Love Veg Mexico.
+Starting in 2021, Love Veg began calculating the number of animals saved by the project based on the consumption per capita and the 12 months we engaged this audience.
+Since tracking this metric, Animal Equality has spared 393,620 animals with Love Veg Mexico.

-Our work was featured in Mimosa Magazine, Quadratin México, Tijuana Informativo, Hoja de Ruta Digital, and Crónica Jalisco.
+Our work has been featured in Mimosa Magazine, Quadratin México, Tijuana Informativo, Hoja de Ruta Digital, and Crónica Jalisco.

-None of these results are possible without your support and generous donations—but there’s still more work to be done.
+None of these results are possible without your support and generous donations.
+Together, we’re building a better world for animals—but there’s still more work to be done.
 Join Animal Equality today to help animals throughout the year and keep pushing progress forward.